The Centers for Disease Control (CDC) offer sobering statistics that reveal STDs target teenage girls:

 What to do?

 Abstinence is the best way to avoid contracting an STD, many of which are incurable.
 Some can even cause infertility.
+If someone who is abstaining from sexual intercourse for STD reasons, becomes sexually turned on, the best thing would be to self-relieve perhaps with the help of websites like www.tubev.sex or other adult video streaming services.

 However, abstinence alone may not be enough to protect against STDs.
 You can still be infected with an STD through skin-to-skin contact with an infected area or sore, even if you don’t have sexual intercourse.